square/metrics/README.md

 **This project is still under development and should not be used for anything in production yet.
 We are not seeking external contributors at this time**

+We currently support Go 1.4 and Go 1.5.

 Development
 ===========